 [Ravi]

-Information-Centric Networking (ICN) addresses Internet’s network architectural design gaps based on evolving applications requirements and end user behaviour which is significantly different from what IP was designed.
-ICN is offers many desirable networking features to applications such as name-based routing, caching, mobility, multicasting and computing, this is in line with the move towards service-centric architectures enabled through frameworks like SDN, NFV, and Edge Computing.
+ICN as in Information-Centric Networking is a culmination of multiple future Internet research effort from various parts of the world, now being pursued under IRTF’s research task group called ICNRG[ICNRG].

 Information Centric Networks Description

 Information-Centric Networking (ICN) addresses Internet’s network architectural design gaps based on evolving applications requirements and end user behaviour which is significantly different from what IP was designed.
 ICN is a non-IP paradigm based on name-based routing and offers many desirable networking features to applications such as, caching, mobility, multicasting and computing in a manner different from traditional content delivery.
 ICN architecture is in line with the move towards service-centric architectures enabled through frameworks like SDN, NFV, and Edge Computing.